 If you love our very joie-de-vivre approach to travel, then put Seville on your travel bucket list.
 Give it 48 hours (or more if you can!), and Seville will satisfy every craving!

 When to visit

 Seville is beautiful in the winter.
 The trees are filled with oranges, the weather is mild.
-The locals still sleep through the late afternoon, but it’s the perfect time to wander if you just can’t put yourself to bed in broad daylight.
+The locals still sleep through the late afternoon at times, but it’s the perfect time to wander if you just can’t put yourself to bed in broad daylight.

 Summers are exceedingly hot.
 Aaron went on a family vacation to Andalusia years ago, and he remembers very little other than sweating at every single landmark.
 Avoid Southern Spain in the summer if you can.

 There are tons of AirBnB apartments in Seville.
 We stayed here and loved it (Juan is fantastic!), close to the Seville Cathedral and the downtown area (el centro).
 Everything worth seeing in Seville is walking distance, though, so don’t worry too much about location as long as you’re willing to walk a few miles a day.